Sweatr

 What you're testing:

 • GI tolerance.
 Some athletes tolerate maltodextrin-based gels fine; others do better with more natural carbohydrate sources.
-There's no universal answer.

 Step 3: Build your race-day schedule